jsoverson/Backbone.Augment/README.md

 The best plugin architectures offer maximum flexibility around a simple, organized specification.
 Augment offers unrestrained functionality around a simple plugin and implementation signature.

-Backbone itself includes `extend` and the developers seem unwilling to allow intuitive access up the inheritance chain.
-This is entirely up to them but that is still valid usage.
+Backbone itself includes `extend()` and the developers seem unwilling to allow intuitive access up the inheritance chain.
+This is entirely up to them but many still consider that valid usage.
 Augment allows that and more.

-The benefit of augments is that their design keeps the augmented view in its scope allowing you to write extensible, chainable, reusable augments without knowing who is implementing.
+The benefit of augments is that their design keeps the augmented object in its scope allowing you to write extensible, chainable, reusable augments without knowing who is implementing the augment.

 Have you ever seen code in Backbone like :